Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Details

-\emph{Asymmetric feature concentration (AFC)} is a concept that will allow us to state our main result.
-It measures if there is a set of features that are concentrated in a few data points in one class, but spread out over almost all datapoints in the other class.
-This represents a possible quirk of datasets that can result in a scenario where Arthur and Merlin cooperate successfully with high probability, Morgana is unable to fool Arthur except with low probability--and yet the features exchanged by Arthur and Merlin are uninformative for the class.
-An illustration of such an unusual data set is given in~\Cref{fig:afc_supp}.
+\emph{Asymmetric feature correlation (AFC)} is a concept that will allow us to state our main result.
+It measures if there is a set of features that are concentrated in a few data points in one class, but spread out over almost all data points in the other class.
+This represents a possible quirk of datasets that can result in a scenario where Arthur and Merlin cooperate successfully with high probability, Morgana is unable to fool Arthur except with low probability-- and yet the features exchanged by Arthur and Merlin are uninformative for the class.
+An illustration of such an unusual dataset is given in~\Cref{fig:afc_supp}.

-For an illustration of the asymmetric feature concentration consider two-class data space $\mathfrak{D} = \skl{(D,\sigma,\CD), c, \Sigma}$, e.g. the ``fish and fruit'' data depicted in~\Cref{fig:afc_supp}.
-Let us choose $F \subset \Sigma$ to be all the ``fish'' features.
+For an illustration of the asymmetric feature correlation, consider two-class data space $\mathfrak{D} = \skl{D, \CD, c}$, e.g. the ``fish and fruit'' data depicted in~\Cref{fig:afc_supp}.
+Let us choose $F \subset D_p$ to be all the ``fish'' features.
 We see that these features are strongly anti-concentrated in class $l=-1$ (none of them share an image) and strongly concentrated in class $l=1$ (all of them are in the same image).